Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups

-Consider $\pastLL'_{\match{c},\expr{w},\expr{z}}$.
-We use the above calculations to obtain $\LL'_{\seq{e},\expr{y}}$ by pulling the bivalent inclusions/projections (and any dots introduced by $\downseq$-decorated indices) through the $\phi_i$ down to the bottom of the diagram.
-The goal is to get the resulting map to look like a light leaves morphism.
-The first step might look like

-\unskip and continue downwards to the bottom of the diagram.
-For indeterminate indices $i$ of $\match{c}$ the resulting diagram is (possibly a scalar multiple of) a light leaves morphism.
-Fixed indices are similar except those corresponding to an index of $\seq{e}$ of type $\downseq 0$.
-In this situation, we use the relation
+Suppose we have already shown that $\LL'_{\seq{f}_1,\expr{y}}$ lies in the span of partially standardized $(p|\ast)$-light leaves for all $\seq{f}_1<\seq{e}_1$, where the subsequences are ordered using the path dominance order from \cite[{\S 2.4}]{ew-soergelcalc}.
+We will show that $\LL'_{\seq{e}_1,\expr{y}}$ lies in the span of the partially standardized $(p|\ast)$-light leaves.
+To do this, we use the above calculations to pull the bivalent inclusions/projections (and any dots introduced by $\downseq$-decorated indices) in $\pastLL'_{\seq{e},\expr{w},\expr{z}}$ through the $\phi_i$ down to the bottom of the diagram.
+The goal is to get the resulting map to look like an ordinary light leaves morphism.
+The first step might look like \unskip and continue downwards to the bottom of the diagram.
+After pulling through all the $\phi_i$ and getting to the bottom we have shown that $\pastLL'_{\seq{e},\expr{w},\expr{z}}$ is equal to a scalar multiple of $\LL'_{\seq{e}_1,\expr{y}}$, plus a linear combination of partially standardized ordinary light leaves morphisms $\LL'_{\seq{f}_1,\expr{y}}$ for $\seq{f}_1<\seq{e}_1$.
+By induction each $\LL'_{\seq{f}_1,\expr{y}}$ lies in the span of the partially standardized $(p|\ast)$-light leaves morphisms, so we are done. \end{proof}